molinfo-vienna/CDPKit/Doc/Sphinx/Source/installation.rst

 .. rubric:: Windows

 On Windows (8/10/11) the least error prone way to get started is to set up a :program:`MinGW` build environment by installing packages from the `MSYS2 <https://www.msys2.org/>`_ software distribution.
-However, the downside heare is that the built CDPL Python bindings will only work with the Python interpreter shipped with MSYS2.
+However, the downside is that the built CDPL Python bindings will only work with the Python interpreter shipped with MSYS2.
 In order to make the CDPL Python bindings work with an official Python distribution obtained from https://www.python.org, a build using
 Microsoft's Visual C++ compiler (:program:`MSVC`) toolchain is required.